Keeping It Simple Blog

 Making the waffles

-• After an hour has passed, pre-heat your waffle maker according to your manufacturers instructions.
+• After an hour has passed, preheat your waffle maker on medium high heat.

 • At this point, add your ¼ teaspoon of baking powder into your batter and mix well.